Privacy Policy

 Organizations

 An organization is the top-level boundary — your team, company, or any group that works together.
-Each org has an owner, managers, and members.
-Organization membership is administrative only; it does not automatically grant access to any content.
+Org membership is administrative only; it does not automatically grant access to any content.

 Folders and files

 All content lives inside folders.
-Every folder and every file has its own permissions with three roles: owner (full control), contributor (can view, edit, and invite others), and consumer (view only).
-Folder permissions flow down to subfolders and files — the highest access level wins — and organization membership does not propagate down.
+Every folder and every file has its own permissions with three roles: owner (full control), editor (can view, edit, and invite others), and viewer (view only).
+Folder permissions flow down — the highest access level wins.

 Who can see your content